 Once Patricia and Chris made a few small changes in their daily routines, their relationship quickly improved.
 She agreed to prepare lists of chores, and he began to do more around the house.
 “Now we have a dry-erase board in our kitchen,” says Patricia.
 “We write down our schedules for each month, and pin invitations, appointment cards, and other reminders to the board.
 We check it every morning and talk with each other during the day to make sure we do everything we have to do.”

 The Whites, it turns out, are typical of couples in which at least one partner has ADHD.
 In a survey of such couples, conducted recently by Wayne State University in Detroit, respondents indicated that their spouses “don’t remember being told things,” “zone out in conversations,” “have trouble getting started on a task,” “underestimate the time needed to complete a task,” “don’t finish projects,” and “leave a mess.”

-Disagreements over money are common among these couples; many ADDers spend impulsively, racking up big credit card bills while ignoring long-term financial goals, like saving for retirement or a child’s college education.
-Similarly, infidelity can be a problem, as their novelty-seeking and impulsive ways can cause ADDers to become bored with married life.
+Disagreements over money are common among these couples; many ADHDers spend impulsively, racking up big credit card bills while ignoring long-term financial goals, like saving for retirement or a child’s college education.
+Similarly, infidelity can be a problem, as their novelty-seeking and impulsive ways can cause ADHDers to become bored with married life.

 Yet it’s the lack of communication and the day-to-day disagreements over time management that drive couples apart.
 But, says J. Matthew Orr, Ph.D., assistant professor of psychiatry and behavioral sciences at Mercer University School of Medicine in Macon, Georgia, “Things can be turned around when the partners realize that there are good explanations for the lack of follow-through and the poor communication, and that there are strategies to overcome them.”